Vidzhel/library-db-demo/docs/01-project-setup.md

    - Research: Azure Key Vault, AWS Secrets Manager, HashiCorp Vault
    - How do managed identities eliminate passwords entirely?

-5. **What's the difference between User Secrets and Environment Variables?**
+5. **What's the difference between .env files and Environment Variables?**
-   - When would you use each one?
+   - When would you use .env files vs system environment variables?
-   - Can you use both at the same time?
+   - How does .env work with Docker vs .NET applications?

 ## 🎯 Next Steps